 - Steeles Avenue @ Bramalea Road

 - Steeles Avenue @ Kennedy Road

 - Steeles Avenue @ Rutherford Road/First Gulf Boulevard

 Map of Red Light Camera Locations in Peel Region

 As per the above map, the 26 active sites for red-light cameras have been pretty spreading out across the Peel region.
 There are many more sites planned to have the red light cameras installed to improve adherence.
 These cameras have helped to reduce the number of collisions due to right-angle turns at the intersections.
 The timeframe of 3 weeks is all that is allowed between the violations and the time the traffic tickets are mailed to the offenders.

 Criminal Code Driving Statistical Report for Peel Region

 As per the above chart for collision statistics in a 3-year span, there is consistency in total criminal offenses for driving at 5257.
 The number of offenses for driving under impaired conditions has risen by 125 over 2014 to 2015.
 But the numbers for failure to remain/stop instances have dropped by 115.
-There is a reduction of 11 instances for dangerous operation by motorists over 2014 to 2015 that needs to be improved to avoid collisions.
-Of all the types of offenses in the above chart, the numbers for failure to remain/stop is very high in proportion compared to other offenses.
+There is a reduction of 11 instances of dangerous operation by motorists over 2014 to 2015 that needs to be improved to avoid collisions.
+Of all the types of offenses in the above chart, the numbers for failure to remain/stop are very high in proportion compared to other offenses.